jsmachado/dotnettests/README.md

 - Using git through command line instead of TFS and SVN;
 - Using git on github instead of visualstudio.com;
 - Deploying through 'dotnet' cli;
+- Deploy sample application to Azure using github;

 Things in line to be tested: